* Powell: Fed will react "as appropriate" to trade war risks

 By Tomo Uetake

-Tokyo, June 5 (Reuters) - Asian shares advanced on Wednesday after comments from Federal Reserve officials suggested a U.S. rate cut this year was on the cards, boosting investor sentiment and pushing the dollar lower.
+Tokyo, June 5 (Reuters) - Asian shares tracked the Wall Street rally on Wednesday after U.S. central bank comments pointed to the increasing prospects of an interest rate cut, boosting investor sentiment and pushing the dollar lower.

-The early momentum came from Wall Street's overnight rally, helping lift MSCI's broadest index of Asia-Pacific shares outside Japan 0.4%, while Japan's Nikkei average climbed 1.8%.
+MSCI's broadest index of Asia-Pacific shares outside Japan edged up 0.4%, while Japan's Nikkei average climbed 1.9%.

-On Wall Street, the Dow Jones Industrial Average, the S&P 500 and the Nasdaq Composite clocked their biggest one-day gains in five months, with all three indexes ending up more than 2% on Tuesday.
+On Wall Street, the Dow Jones Industrial Average, the S&P 500 and the Nasdaq Composite clocked their biggest one-day gains in five months.

-Uncertainties over how, or if, the United States will settle its trade disputes with its key trade partners, notably China, have kept many investors on edge.
+Uncertainties over how, or if, the United States will settle its trade conflict with its key trade partners, notably China, has kept many investors on edge.

 U.S. Treasury Secretary Steven Mnuchin meets with People's Bank of China Governor Yi Gang at the G20 finance leaders meeting this weekend in Japan, a Treasury spokesman said on Tuesday.